 Controversies of Heart Attack Grill

-Unsurprisingly, Heart Attack Grill is not without its fair share of controversy, including at least two fatalities.
+Unsurprisingly, Heart Attack Grill is not without its fair share of controversy, including at least two deaths connected to spokespeople or highly visible regulars.
 Here are the details of some of Heart Attack’s darker moments.

 - Deaths of Blair River and John Alleman